Franklin S. Gilmore, Mayor 1890-1891

 After his terms as mayor, he returned to a council seat, where he worked for the conversion of the old city hall into a cultural arts center.
 Gardinier was named Littleton's "Most Valuable Citizen" by the Littleton Independent in 1977.

 Gardinier passed away on February 3, 2012.

 Born in Paulina, Iowa, Harold Meyer has lived in Littleton since 1959.
 After serving two years in the Army at the end of World War II, Meyer married Natalie Clayton from the neighboring town of Sutherland, Iowa.

 The young couple moved to Denver where they both worked, Meyer as office manager and treasurer of Hartmeister Manufacturing Company and his wife as a teacher at Bear Creek High School.
 In 1957, Meyer started work for the Norgren-Stemac Company.
-This prompted the move to Littleton, where the Meyers bought a house at 369 West Caley Drive.
+This prompted the move to Littleton.

 Both of the Meyers became politically active in the community, campaigning for various candidates.
 In 1968, Mayor John Kinghorn called Meyer and invited him to fill a vacancy on the Littleton City Council that was created by the departure of Victor Ross.
 Meyer agreed and became a city councilman.
 He ran for re-election in 1969 and 1973, and served as mayor from 1975-1977.
 During his term as mayor several beautification projects were initiated, including the beautification of Federal Boulevard in Littleton.
 Also, the Littleton Center project was initiated; the Center provided new offices for City employees.